mediapeers/ansible-role-influxdb/README.md

 Role variables you should change:

 - `chronograf_public_url: https://some-url.com` - Publicly reachable URL of chronograf setup.
+- `influxdb_meta_backup: /some/path/to/influxdb_backup/meta.00` - Path to local InfluxDB meta DB backup file, which will be copied to InfluxDB instance and restored.
+Will replace all other DB setup (users, tables etc.)
 - `influxdb_admin_pw: secret_pw` - set your own PW for InfluxDB admin user
 - `influxdb_chronograf_pw: secret_pw` - set your own PW for InfluxDB chronograf user (for reading data)
 - `influxdb_telegraf_pw: secret_pw` - set your own PW for InfluxDB telegraf user (for ingesting data)